wso2/docker-apim/docker-compose/apim-is-as-km-with-analytics/README.md

-# WSO2 API Manager with Identity Server as Key Manager and API Manager Analytics Support
+# WSO2 API Manager with Identity Server as Key Manager and Analytics Support

 ## Prerequisites